-Pest control Cape Town measures for a spider infestation
+Pest control measures for a spider infestation

 Although it is not common for a home to be completely overrun with a spider infestation, it is not an impossibility.
-When this occurs, it is important to understand that pesticides are not effective in dealing with spider infestations.
-Your pest control Cape Town company of choice should understand this and make alternative arrangements.
+When this occurs, it is critical to understand that pesticides are not effective in dealing with spider infestations.
+Your pest control company of choice should understand this and make alternative arrangements.
 Most insects that are susceptible to pesticides frequently clean their mouths with their feet and legs, which is how pesticides take effect.

 - Vacuum any and all webs you see in your home